-Through Persian cat breeding the appearance of the cat that you know (probably the extreme Persian look) has been altered over a period of time (over the last 100 years and a perhaps more substantially over the last 30-40 years) resulting in a facial expression that has been described as “pansy-like” by the CFA, and “peeked”, “peke-faced”, “extreme”, “ultra”, “pig-faced” and “punch face” by cat fanciers.
+Through Persian cat selective breeding the appearance of the cat that you know (probably the extreme Persian look) has been altered over a period of time (substantially over the last 30-40 years) resulting in a facial appearance that has been described as “pansy-like” by the Cat Fanciers’ Association (CFA), and “peeked”, “peke-faced”, “extreme”, “ultra”, “pig-faced” and “punch-face” by cat fanciers.
 The latter term is used by sellers of the Persian in India.
+It’s a particularly unpleasant term in my mind.
+I get the point of it but you don’t want to put the idea of punching a cat into the minds of anybody.

-- an “exotic” Persian cat has been bred for short hair and can be combined with the “ultra” face.
+- The Persian cat has also been bred for short hair which is combined with the “ultra” face.
 See Exotic Shorthair.

-The TCA says that there is ample evidence to support their argument that peeked Persian cats were not part of the breed.
-They also say that the traditional Persian has a normal nose in respect of its position on the face and appearance .
+TICA (The International Cat Association – a competing cat association) say that there is ample evidence to support their argument that peeked Persian cats were not part of the breed.
+They also say that the traditional Persian has a normal nose in respect of its position on the face and appearance.
 They also say that the traditional Persian is a healthy cat (implying that the peeked Persian isn’t)

 The council would seem to have responded to a drift by breeders during the 1980s to developing a “piggy” look.
 This may have been the end of the gradual development from “traditional” to “extreme”, which reached its zenith in the late 80s.
 The breed standard, the breed council says, remained unaltered over the lengthy period of Persian cat breeding.
 This means, I would suggest, that the change was due to the interpretation of the breed standard, perhaps with the co-operation or encouragement of the show judges.

 A change has taken place recently (2008) to the face “profile” in the breed standard.
 This would seem to reflect the change over time due to Persian cat breeding, as the desired face profile is now flat (vertical alignment).
-None of the early Persian cats had the facial elements in vertical alignment it would seem to me.
+None of the early Persian cats had the facial elements in vertical alignment.
 Persian cat breeding will be modified to take into account this standard or is it that the standard is following Persian cat breeding?
 I think that it is a bit of both.

 As can be seen, the target appearance is very much of a rounded cobby body combined with a rounded head and a flat face requiring an extremely foreshortened muzzle.
 As we all know cats’ faces are not generally as rounded as that, but a little elongated at the front.